 Do you have a sore in your mouth that just won’t go away?
-Don’t know what that weird discoloration on your gums could possibly be?
+Are you unsure of what the strange discoloration on your gums could be?
 Or have you experienced voice loss for over 2 weeks?
 You may need an oral cancer screening.

 When Should I Get an Oral Cancer Exam?

-When oral cancers symptoms that are caught and treated in the early stages, the chance of recovering is significantly heightened.
+When oral cancer symptoms are detected and treated in the early stages, the chance of recovering is significantly heightened.
 Oral cancer exams are quick and painless, and are another good reason to have a complete dental checkup every six months!
 Oral cancer screenings are part of each routine checkup!

 Potential Causes of Oral Cancer:

 Individuals who are at a higher risk of oral cancers will benefit greatly from oral screening exams.
 Factors that increase the risk of oral cancer include: